-DfE Group capital grants: This represents funding received from ESFA specifically for the maintenance and improvement of the Trust's buildings and facilities.
+Devolved Formula Capital: This represents funding received from ESFA specifically for the maintenance and improvement of the Trust's buildings and facilities.

 Unrestricted funds: These funds have arisen from activities carried out by the Trust for raising funds and are unrelated to any form of Government assistance and therefore the Trust can spend it however it chooses.